yanns1/mksls/README.md

     --always-backup (equivalent to always selecting 'b') There is no --always-overwrite for you to not regret it.

-The output of the command will always be a sequence of lines where each line has the format:
+For each processed symlink specification, a line with the following format is printed:
     (<action>) <link> -> <target>
-One such line is printed for each symlink specification encountered, with <action> being one character representing what has been done for that symlink:
+where <action> encodes what has been done for that symlink:
     . : Already existed, so has been skipped. d : Done.
-The symlink was successfully created. s : There was a conflict between the link and an existing file, and choose to [s]kip. b : There was a conflict between the link and an existing file, and choose to [b]ackup. o : There was a conflict between the link and an existing file, and choose to [o]verwrite. and <link> and <target> are respectively the link and target of the symlink specification.
+The symlink was successfully created. s : There was a conflict between the link and an existing file, and choose to [s]kip. b : There was a conflict between the link and an existing file, and choose to [b]ackup. o : There was a conflict between the link and an existing file, and choose to [o]verwrite.
+(<link> and <target> are respectively the link and target of the symlink specification)

 Usage: mksls [OPTIONS] <DIR>